-Both the NFL and NFLPA appear united on putting as much pressure on players to receive one of the three available COVID-19 vaccines prior to the start of the 2021 season.
+(AUDACY) The NFL and NFL Players Association appear united on putting as much pressure on players to receive the COVID-19 vaccine prior to the start of the 2021 season.

-As Florio would go on to note, the logical conclusion then is that if a non-vaccinated player gets COVID-19 during the season, teams could attempt to withhold pay by saying that the player may have contracted the virus away from the field.
-The argument would be similar to a player who tears his ACL playing basketball, or doing something unrelated (and perhaps prohibited) to his contract as a football player.
+But the approach might be different for non-vaccinated players, as Florio noted the logical conclusion is that if a non-vaccinated player gets COVID-19 during the season, teams could attempt to withhold pay by saying that the player may have contracted the virus away from the field.
+The argument would be similar to a player who tears his ACL by playing basketball or doing something unrelated (and perhaps prohibited) to his contract as a football player.

-The message from the NFL - one that doesn't seem to be receiving much, if any, pushback from the NFLPA - appears pretty simple: all you have to do is get vaccinated, and things will go back to something resembling normal.
+The message from the NFL -- one that doesn't seem to be receiving much, if any, pushback from the NFLPA -- appears pretty simple: All you have to do is get vaccinated and work life will go back to something resembling normal.